trap-representation/Chlore/index.md

 #### Future plans: ####
 - Build a useful standard library
-- Build a compiler for a higher-level language that will be able to target Sasm
+- Build a compiler for a higher-level language that will be able to target Chlorine
-- Make MSasm self-hosted
+- Make MChlorine self-hosted